bulbicx/MavenSeleniunProject/README.md

 # MavenSeleniumProject

-This project is part of the Selenium project repo which it is used to test the front-end part.
+This project was part of exercising with Selenium in our group.